Marketing is getting tougher.

 Then, get specific.

-Describe the difference between tackling their pain point with you and tackling it without you.
+Describe the difference between tackling their pain point with you, and without you.

-Move into your offer, and demonstrate exactly how you’ll speed up and facilitate their win.
+Move into your offer, and show exactly how you’ll speed up their win.
 This is very low-pressure.
 It’s a simple choice between a hard way and an easier way.